evanfwelch/production-feature-engineering/PITCHME.md

 `python fake_data_generator.py`
 </p>

-Note: sometimes for a project we want the ability to generate a whole bunch of fake, extreme or ultra-realistic values

 ---?code=generate_fake_data.py&lang=python&title=Fake Data Generator
+Note: For this talk i wrote a module that populates the hackathon API with fake data

 @[228-248](This script deletes and re-generates the fake data)
 @[9-11,26-39](Faker can easily generate fake business fields)